heroku/buildpacks-nodejs/buildpacks/nodejs-yarn/notes.md

 But experience tells me not many folks use this.
 We could wait until someone asks for it.

+`heroku-cleanup` usually runs after module pruning, but this buildpack isn't pruning yet, so we don't need this one yet.

 ## compile checks

 There are a few compile-time checks we should probably fail or warn about: